Lights at the End of the Tunnel

 It was the Belmont, the longest and most grueling competition on the Thoroughbred Triple Crown menu.
 The gorgeous, red horse wasn’t satisfied with simply winning this third and final leg.
 He went to the front, focused not on the finish line but, instead, on some distant horizon that only he could see.

 The announcer’s voice quivered as he yelled into his microphone, “It’s Secretariat by four-lengths, by nine-lengths, by 14-lengths.”
-He continued, shouting out his last call, when he told people watching at the track, as well as those stuck like a piece of Velcro to televisions and radios, that Secretariat won by an incredible 31-lengths in a New World Record time.
+He continued, shouting out his last call, when he told people watching at the track, as well as those stuck like pieces of Velcro to televisions and radios, that Secretariat won by an incredible 31-lengths in a New World Record time.

 I couldn’t sit calmly.
 It was just too much.
 I perched on the edge of my seat, grinning, staring at the screen.
-I felt the hair on my arms stand at attention and a wave of shivers roll down my spine.
+I felt the hair on my arms stand at attention and a wave of shivers roll down my back.
 At that moment, I was convinced I could relate to the overwhelming emotions of the resurrected Lazarus.
 I had just watched a thing of indescribable beauty in a mistake-ridden, Disney-produced film.
 I was alive!
 The fact that the Belmont placed the Triple Crown squarely on Secretariat’s regal head was almost incidental.

 What do we do in the meantime?
 We wait.
 We wait for the sustaining glory of another Secretariat in the Thoroughbred world and another Special Effort in the Quarter Horse kingdom because they are the lights at the end of our tunnel.